 If you closed the connection, you can reconnect by selecting Connect Object Explorer on the File menu.
-Repeat the instructions in Step 2: Connect to SQL Database to connect to the database.
 2. Right-click myTestDB database and select New Query.
 3. Execute the following statement against the myTestDB database to create a database user named login1User that corresponds to the server-level login login1.

 CREATE USER login1User FROM LOGIN login1;

 Use the sp_addrolemember stored procedure to give the user account the appropriate level of permissions on the database.
 For more information, see sp_addrolemember (Transact-SQL).
 The statement below gives login1User read-only permissions to the database by adding login1User to the db_datareader role.

 Use the ALTER LOGIN statement to modify an existing login, for example if you want to change the password for the login.
 For more information, see ALTER LOGIN (SQL Database).
 The ALTER LOGIN statement should be run against the master database.
 Switch back to the query window that is connected to that database.